Skip to content

 Social Media Marketing That Works

-Instagram and TikTok have become essential platforms for restaurant marketing.
-Create visually stunning content showcasing your dishes, behind-the-scenes kitchen action, and happy customers.
-Post consistently during peak engagement hours (typically 11am-1pm and 7pm-9pm) when people are thinking about their next meal.
+Instagram and TikTok are now essential for restaurant marketing.
+Create stunning content that shows off your dishes, behind-the-scenes kitchen action, and happy customers.
+Post consistently during peak engagement hours (typically 11am-1pm and 7pm-9pm), when people think about their next meal.

-User-generated content is particularly powerful in the restaurant industry.
-Encourage customers to share photos of their meals by creating Instagram-worthy presentation and offering small incentives like a complimentary dessert for posts that tag your restaurant.
+User-generated content is especially powerful for restaurants.
+Encourage customers to share photos of their meals.
+Plate dishes in an Instagram-worthy way.
+Offer a small incentive, like a free dessert, for posts that tag your restaurant.

 Local SEO Optimisation

-Ensure your restaurant appears when hungry locals search for "restaurants near me" or "best Italian food in [your area]".
+Make sure your restaurant shows up when hungry locals search for "restaurants near me" or "best Italian food in [your area]".
 Optimise your Google Business Profile with accurate opening hours, high-quality photos, and regular updates.
-Encourage satisfied customers to leave reviews, as these significantly impact local search rankings and customer decision-making.
+Encourage happy customers to leave reviews.
+Reviews shape local search rankings and help customers decide.

-Consider creating location-specific content on your website, such as "Best Sunday roast in Camden" or "Date night dining in Shoreditch" to capture local search traffic.
+Create location-specific content on your website too.
+Try titles like "Best Sunday roast in Camden" or "Date night dining in Shoreditch" to capture local search traffic.

-Instagram and TikTok have become essential platforms for restaurant marketing.
+Instagram and TikTok are now essential for restaurant marketing.

 Byter DigitalDigital Marketing